poornaditya1/Healthcare-Fine-Feather/README.md

 4)Provides the patient details required for medical documentation.

-5)This app reduces the risks of wrong diagnosis as all medical history of the patient is shown in this.
+5)This app reduces the risks of wrong diagnosis as all medical history of the patient is shown in this and also allows the patient to know the information of the doctor.

 ## Backend
 ### Google Firebase